teslazonda/market_place_api_7/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Welcome to teslazonda's marketplace JSON API.
+This README contains information on how to make requests to the API, API responses and error codes, and the technical details of the API.

+This API is based on the [book](https://github.com/madeindjs/api_on_rails) *API on Rails 6* by Alexandre Rousseau.

 Things you may want to cover: